Richmond Domestic Violence Lawyer

 Self-defense is a defense against domestic violence charges if your partner used violence against you first and you were still under threat at the time you used defensive violence.
 You might also be entitled to self-defense if your partner was merely threatening to use violence – by picking up a baseball bat and swinging it at you, or (if your partner is stronger than you are) cocking their fist, delivering a verbal threat and moving toward you in a threatening manner.

 Defense of others is also a legitimate justification for the use of violence.
 In domestic violence cases, this defense frequently arises when the accused partner intervenes to prevent the alleged victim from, for example, battering the couples’ children.
 In certain cases, even the threat to use violence against a third party can justify the use of violence to prevent the person from carrying out the threat.

 Remember, in all cases where the use of defensive violence is justified (self-defense and defense of others), the use of violence must be proportionate to the provocation.
 For example, in many cases, you are not entitled to use deadly force (such as a gun) in response to being attacked with non-deadly force.

 Call us today!

 If you find yourself facing domestic violence problems, be sure to rely on the over 20 years of experience offered by Alexander Law Office, P.C..
 We strive to ensure our clients of the Richmond area are well represented and knowledgeable in their cases and situations.
-Do not hesitate to call our Richmond domestic violence attorney at (804) 355-0016.
+Do not hesitate to call the Richmond domestic violence attorney at Alexander Law Office, P.C. at (804) 355-0016.